Half A Yard In Inches

 Understanding Fabric Grain and its Relation to Measurements

-The direction of the fabric grain also plays a crucial role in project planning and accurately cutting out pieces.
+The direction of the fabric grain also has a big impact in project planning and accurately cutting out pieces.
 There are three main types of grain:

 • Lengthwise grain (or warp): Runs parallel to the selvedge (the finished edge of the fabric).
 It is the strongest and least likely to stretch.